Petru Șchiopu: Club career

 Șchiopu was born on 28 April 1947 in Pecica, Romania.
 He began playing football at UTA Arad, making his Divizia A debut on 2 May 1966 under the guidance of coach Nicolae Dumitrescu in a 1–1 draw against Știința Craiova.
 On 9 November 1966 he scored a hat-trick in a 5–2 home win over rivals Politehnica Timișoara.
 Under coach Dumitrescu, Șchiopu helped UTA win two consecutive titles in the 1968–69 and 1969–70 seasons.
 In the first season, he contributed with six goals in 27 appearances and in the second he played 19 games, scoring two times.
 He also played in two European Cup editions, making one appearance in each of them against Legia Warsaw and Red Star Belgrade respectively, UTA losing both games.

 In the middle of the 1970–71 season, Șchiopu left UTA to go play in Divizia B for Bihor Oradea which he helped earn promotion to the first league.
 However, they were relegated after one season.
 After spending one more season with Bihor, he went on to have several spells at Divizia B clubs, starting with one season at Mureșul Deva.
 Then in 1975 he joined Corvinul Hunedoara where in his first season, Șchiopu netted a personal record of 15 goals and in the second he scored nine to help the club get promoted to the first league.
 He stayed in second league football, returning to Deva for one year, afterwards moving to Victoria Călan and Aurul Brad.

 In 1980 he returned for a second spell at UTA, which was in Divizia B, scoring seven goals to help them gain promotion to the first league.
-There, on 2 September 1981 he made his last Divizia A appearance, playing for The Old Lady in a 1–1 draw against Sportul Studențesc București, having a total of 127 matches with 19 goals in the competition. Șchiopu completely ended his career in 1983 after playing one more season in Divizia B for Strungul Arad.
+There, on 2 September 1981 he made his last Divizia A appearance, playing for The Old Lady in a 1–1 draw against Sportul Studențesc București, totaling 127 matches with 19 goals in the competition. Șchiopu completely ended his career in 1983 after playing one more season in Divizia B for Strungul Arad.